 It is not that hard to get these buildings back into meaningful use.
 One shop here or there results in a couple of jobs.
 This might not seem that worthwhile, but over two decade this has totalled over 27 shops, industrial units and hotels that have been reopened.
 Over 107 jobs created and still going strong.

-Not one penny of HIE grant money, nor any bank mortgage and the whole process has been far healthier for the absence of these questionable institutions.
+Not one penny of bank finance, nor mortgage and the whole process has been far healthier for the absence of these questionable institutions.

 This might seem to be small acorns to many, but these newstart businesses go on to pay rates, taxes VAT, National Insurance, PAYE, Fuel Duty, Insurance Tax – a vast range of money that goes into the NHS, education, police and fire services.

 On many days, it can seem like an insurmountable struggle, but time after time we have found this Real Dragons’ Den effort an incredibly enjoyable experience.
 We would heartily recommend you to consider this sort of venture.
 As to the hurdles and finance?